Castillo de San Marcos

-Ownership of the Castillo was transferred to the National Park Service in 1933, and it has been a popular tourist destination ever since.
+Ownership of the Castillo was transferred to the National Park Service in 1933, and, along with the nearby St. Augustine Historic District, has been a popular tourist destination ever since.

 Structure

 The European city of St. Augustine was founded by the admiral Pedro Menéndez de Avilés for the Spanish Crown in 1565 on the site of a former Native American village called Seloy.

 The need for fortifications was recognized after it was attacked by Sir Francis Drake and his fleet of 22 ships in 1586, and over the next 80 years, a succession of nine wooden forts were built in various locations along the coastline.
 After an attack in 1668 by the English pirate Robert Searle, however, during which the town of St. Augustine was burned to the ground, wooden forts were deemed inadequate, and Mariana, Queen Regent of Spain, approved the construction of a masonry fortification to protect the city.

 The Castillo is a masonry star fort made of a stone called coquina (Spanish for "small shells"), which consists of ancient shells that have bonded together to form a sedimentary rock similar to limestone.
 Native Americans from Spain's nearby missions did most of the labor, with additional skilled workers brought in from Havana, Cuba.
 The coquina was quarried from the 'King's Quarry' on Anastasia Island in what is today Anastasia State Park across Matanzas Bay from the Castillo, and ferried across to the construction site.
 Construction began on October 2, 1672 and lasted twenty-three years, with completion in 1695.

 The fort has four bastions named San Pedro, San Agustín, San Carlos, and San Pablo, with a ravelin protecting the sally port.
 On the two landward sides, a large glacis was constructed which would force any attackers to advance upward toward the fort's cannon and allow the cannon shot to proceed downslope for greater efficiency in hitting multiple targets.
 Also, the artificial mound of the glacis in front of the walls helped to protect them from direct cannon fire attempting to breach them in a siege.
 Immediately surrounding the fort was a moat which was usually kept dry, but that could be flooded with seawater to a depth of about 1 ft in case of attack by land.

 Multiple embrasures were built into the curtain wall along the top of the fort as well as into the bastions for the deployment of a cannon of various calibers.
 Infantry embrasures were also built into the walls below the level of the terreplein for the deployment of muskets by the fort's defenders.
 It was through one of these embrasures that twenty Seminoles held as prisoners would escape in 1837.